The Slanted Edge Method

 The Edge is an Integral Part of the System

-The edge is ideally perfectly ‘sharp’, straight and of good contrast.
-One of the better such targets is a back-lit utility knife edge or razor blade.
-However in practice it can be the shadow cast by a bridge on a satellite photo or a high quality print of a uniformly black rectangle on uniformly white matte paper.
-Depending on the regularization method and abstract concepts like rational dependence, it may need to be tilted (slanted) ideally between 4 and 6 degrees off the vertical or horizontal and be at least 50 pixels long, 100 or more is better.
+Depending on the regularization method used and abstract concepts like rational dependence, the edge needs to be tilted (slanted) ideally between 4 and 6 degrees off the vertical or horizontal and be at least 50 pixels long, 100 or more is better.
 But not too long if we want to minimize the effects of lens distortion and are interested in the performance of the system in just a small spot: the resulting MTF is the localized average of the performance of the system along the length of the edge.
 Even excellent lenses can vary significantly over the distance covered by a long edge.

 The edge on its own was produced by a process that itself has an MTF.
 This edge MTF gets multiplied with the MTF of the other imaging components (lens, filter stack, sensor) to obtain the system’s MTF.
 Therefore the relative quality of the edge (i.e. how much it can approximate an ideal step function at the capturing distance) determines the upper limit on the measured MTF.
 If one uses a lower definition edge, such as one printed at home, the results may be less sensitive but still have comparative value to other measurements taken with the same target.